Writing Activities for Earth Day

 Grades 6-12

 Write Your Member Of Congress is a training module that teaches students how to write a climate advocacy letter to a member of Congress encouraging them to take action.
 The resource includes information about the power of writing to your representatives, written instructions for crafting a letter, a sample letter, and a how-to video.
 Some students may be surprised to learn that writing to members of Congress can have a real and direct impact on legislation.
 This resource offers a hands-on approach to students, guiding them through the letter-writing process: from considering their talking points to being, “personal, polite, and factual”.
 Once they have polished their letters, students can use the link in the resource to find their Representative’s email address and send their letters.
-This empowering activity will help students see the importance of developing their writing skills so that they can communicate and advocate for their future and the future of the planet.
+This empowering activity will help students see the importance of developing their writing skills so that they can communicate and advocate for their future and take care of the future of the planet.

 World Leaders Speech